 Children’s Healthcare of Atlanta Announces Summer Safety Tips

-Five part initiative on summer safety for kids
+Six-part initiative focuses on summer safety for kids and families

-ATLANTA (May 20, 2014) – Children’s Healthcare of Atlanta has released its 2014 Summer Safety Tips, which focuses on five aspects of summer safety that parents and children can practice to ensure a safe and healthy summer.
-The list includes helpful advice to promote water, travel & play, sun & skin, heat and fireworks safety.
+ATLANTA (May 14, 2015) – Children’s Healthcare of Atlanta has released its 2015 Summer Safety Tips, which focuses on six aspects of summer safety that parents and children can practice to ensure a safe and healthy summer.
+The list includes helpful advice to promote water, travel & play, sun, heat, fireworks and outdoor safety.

 “Unintentional injuries are the leading cause of death in children age 14 and under,” said James Fortenberry, M.D., Pediatrician-in-Chief, Children’s Healthcare of Atlanta.
 “Summer is an exciting time for kids.
 With that excitement comes an added responsibility for parents and children to educate themselves on what they can do to ensure a safe and healthy summer.”

 Children’s has created a special section of their website dedicated to summer safety awareness.
 Parents can visit choa.org/summersafety to educate themselves and their children on ways to have a safe and healthy summer.
 The tips include:

 - Water Safety – Drowning is the second leading cause of unintentional death of children age 14 and under.
 Practicing water safety including boat, pool, swimming, life jacket and general water safety can help prevent this.